mikadze/dom/README.md

 - **PostgreSQL**: Installed and running locally (or adjust for your database)
 - **Git**: To clone the repository

-Here’s an index.mdx file for your movie app, written in MDX format.
-MDX combines Markdown with JSX, allowing you to include React components alongside documentation.
-This file can serve as your project’s README or be used in a Next.js app with MDX support (e.g., via @next/mdx).
-I’ll adapt the earlier README instructions into MDX, adding some interactivity with hypothetical React components.

-index.mdx
-mdx

-Collapse

-Wrap

-## Copy

-title: Movie App
-description: A full-stack movie session booking app built with Next.js and TypeORM

----

-import { CodeBlock } from './components/CodeBlock'; // Hypothetical component
-import { Button } from './components/Button'; // Hypothetical component

-# Movie App

-A full-stack application for booking movie sessions, built with **Next.js** (frontend) and **TypeORM/Node.js** (backend) in a `pnpm` monorepo.

 ## Prerequisites

 - **Node.js**: v18 or later